blessing-dev276/superbeats_backend/README.md

 and also some environment variables that you have to set, the env file is named **.env** inside the server folder, they are

-- DEBUG - required in production
+- DEBUG - required in development
 - DOMAIN_NAME - only required in development

 *Below are only required if DEBUG is set to false*